When it comes to a flawless automatic vacuuming experience, iRobot Roomba vacuums are the ultimate products which you can purchase in this category.

 iRobot Roomba 614 Review

-Featuring a 3 stage cleaning technology, the Roomba 614 is the most basic of robotic vacuum cleaners which you can purchase from today’s market.
+Featuring a 3 stage cleaning technology, the Roomba 614 is the most basic of robot vacuum cleaners which you can purchase from today’s market.
 Available at a modest price tag, this product is ideal for all those customers who don’t want to spend heavily on this purchase.

 Having said that, the Roomba 614 still comes with all the features which one would look for in a decent vacuum cleaner.
 This product incorporates the iAdapt technology which makes use of different types of sensors as well as software for giving a thorough clean.
 With the help of this technology, the Roomba 614 can avoid stairs, move under or around the furniture and it is also fully capable of doing a series of passes.